codayon/bangla-fonts/README.md

 ## Description

 These scripts are created with the help of AI to download and install necessary Bangla fonts on Linux and Unix-like systems.
-To execute the commands below, [Git](https://git-scm.com/downloads/linux) must be installed on your system.
+To execute the commands below, `wget` must be installed on your system.

 ### About Install Script

 This script will download everything listed below except for the Google Fonts.

 ```
-git clone https://github.com/codayon/bangla-fonts.git && cd bangla-fonts && chmod +x install.sh && ./install.sh
+wget https://raw.githubusercontent.com/codayon/bangla-fonts/refs/heads/main/install.sh && chmod +x install.sh && ./install.sh
 ```

 ### Minified Installation